Chukowski/pictureme-business/README.md

 ## License

-Proprietary - Siemens Healthineers
+Proprietary - Akitá (akitapr.com)

 ## Contact

-For questions or support, contact the Siemens Healthineers development team.
+For questions or support, contact the Akitá team at https://akitapr.com.